Exploding ammunition

-Exploding ammunition or spiked ammunition is an ammunition and other ordnance that is sabotaged (explosive replaced) and left behind for enemy forces, generally insurgents, to find and use.
+Exploding ammunition or spiked ammunition is an ammunition and other ordnance that is sabotaged (propellant replaced) and left behind for enemy forces, generally insurgents, to find and use.
 It is designed to explode and destroy the weapon it is used in and perhaps injure or kill the person attempting to fire the weapon.
 In addition to explosive cartridges used in small arms, exploding ammunition can include rocket-propelled grenades or mortar shells.

 Historical use

 Exploding ammunition was used by both Allied and German forces during World War II, by Iraq, and Afghanistan; possibly by the Soviet Union in Afghanistan as well.

 Vietnam war

-Exploding ammunitions were used as by the United States in Vietnam (Project Eldest Son).
+Exploding ammunitions were used by the United States in Vietnam (Project Eldest Son).

 Syrian civil war

 In 2013 it was reportedly used by Bashar al-Assad led Syrian government forces during the Syrian civil war in order to target Free Syrian Army fighters in the eastern district of Damascus.
-The bullets explosive was replaced by a more potent primary explosive.
+The bullets' explosives were replaced by more potent primary explosives.
 Not every round was repurposed however.